 To make the icing

-- Sift 100g icing sugar into a mixing bowl and mix with 1 -2 tbsp water.
+- Sift 100g icing sugar into a mixing bowl and mix with 1 -2 tablespoons water.
 Be careful not to add too much water or it’ll be too runny.

 - Spoon or pipe the icing onto the gingerbread men or decorate with one of the other ideas in the post above.